 - you have a funding package from the National Disability Insurance Scheme that includes continence support

 - you are in prison or have been living overseas for 3 or more years in a row.

 You can read more about the Rehabilitation Appliances Program on the Department of Veterans’ Affairs website.

-If your circumstances change, contact the CAPS team about applying.
+If your circumstances change, call the Continence Aids Payment line about applying.

 National Disability Insurance Scheme assistance

 The National Disability Insurance Scheme supports people with intellectual, physical, sensory, cognitive and psychosocial disability.

 If you’re under 65 with incontinence caused by a disability, you may be able to get help.
 The NDIS can provide money to help you budget for your continence products.
 Keep in mind, the NDIS won’t cover you for this if your incontinence is from a medical condition.